Welcome to Across the Pond - Marketing Transformed

 So Sam, what's your biggest learning do you think around transformation in your current role?

 I think one of the things I spend a lot of time on is injecting the humanity to actually drive the transformation and generate growth.
 Advancing capabilities in the most critical areas is what I see as critical to this modern marketing mindset and succeeding in transformation, my philosophy is creating remarkable growth around experiences because that changes our behaviour and the culture of the organisation transforming performance for abundant attainment.
-So, those words of abundant and transformation and behavioural change is all critical to being successful in this space so it's the ability to sustain it over a longer period of time and not just this one-and-done aspect and how digital transformation fits in.
-It's a challenge of wrestling with the performance market it's the brand building debate that's been going on for quite a while now I think it's just a flawed approach because you need to do both there’s a lot of solid effort that proves doing both is critical.
+So, those words of abundant and transformation and behaviour change is all critical to being successful in this space so it's the ability to sustain it over a longer period of time and not just this one-and-done aspect and how digital transformation fits in.
+It's a challenge of wrestling with the performance marketing it's the brand building debate that's been going on for quite a while now I think it's just a flawed approach because you need to do both there’s a lot of solid effort that proves doing both is critical.

 Marketers are definitely being threatened by budgets becoming tighter and you've got to prove that you drive value and sales but ultimately you have to let go of the ‘set it and forget it mindset’.
 That's one of the things I spend a lot of time inspiring and trying to embed in the business: you need to be able to do the test and run approach and that's means you can’t write a brief and roll out a campaign for 10 weeks and just let it go, you've got to invest in real time decision making and if it's not working, then you need a plan A,B,C and a D and keep going so you just can’t set it and forget it.